 Where do I buy crypto in Canada?

 Interested in other kinds of crypto assets?
-Take a look at our guide to NFTs.
+Take a look at our NFT guide.

 What fees do I pay on a crypto exchange in Canada?